Moises-Rosario/Vending-Machine/README.md

 ![WhatsApp Image 2025-02-27 at 10 38 43 AM](https://github.com/user-attachments/assets/a3f59bab-8b54-4c08-bf15-57e35b20c829)
 The machine will not vend an item unless a coin has been inserted first.
 Only one coin can be inserted at a time, and inserting additional coins does not affect the circuit’s state.
 Normally, a vending machine resets automatically after dispensing an item, but for simplicity, this design requires a manual reset instead.

+# References
+Justice, M. (2020).
+How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine.
+No Starch Press.